JuniorAlvess/wefit-test/README.md

 - After confirming the order on the previous screen, the user is redirected to the order confirmed screen.
 - Here, the user also has the option to go back to the home screen.

-#### Features to be implemented

-- Convert JavaScript Code to TypeScript: Refactoring the existing JavaScript codebase to use TypeScript, which provides static typing and improved tooling for better code quality.
-- Save user registration data to database: Implementing front-end and back-end logic to securely store user registration data in a database.
-- Implementation of unit tests: Implement unit tests to verify the functionality of individual components, functions, or modules in the codebase.

 ## 🚀 How to run